Clyde Lee: College career

-As a junior (1964-65), Lee led the SEC in scoring (22.5 points per game) and rebounding (15 per game) and shattered several school records along the way.
-Lee set school marks for most points (631) and field goals (239) in one season, and his 420 total rebounds that year is still a Vanderbilt record (as of 2025).
-His point total and field goal total stood as a school records until 1992-93, when broken by Bill McCaffrey.
-He was selected second team All-American.
+Lee led the SEC in scoring (22.5 points per game and 631 points) and rebounding (15 per game and 420 rebounds) that season, while leading Vanderbilt to its first SEC title.
+He shattered several school records along the way that season.
+Lee set school marks for most points (631) and field goals (239) in one season, and his 420 total rebounds that year is still a Vanderbilt record (as of 2025–26).
+His point total and field goal total stood as school records until 1992–93, when broken by Bill McCaffrey.